India will with no doubt become the global

 Most non-urgent Western patients usually get a package deal that

-vacation.
-There are many brokers specialized on the Indian market.
+post-operative vacation.
+There are many brokers specialized on the

-of Indian traditional medicine such as yoga, ayurveda and meditation
+renewal of Indian traditional medicine such as yoga, ayurveda and

-and combine this with the western treatments they receive during
+meditation and combine this with the western treatments they receive

 |